GunnJerkens/wordpress-test/README.md

 # Development Test

 Assemble a small Wordpress site from scratch.
 DO NOT use any existing themes or plugins, the goal of this exercise is to test your ability at creating a super basic theme.

 The expected time for this exercise is 30-60 minutes.

+**Use _admin/admin_ as the username/password, so we can log in to the test site you create.**

 ## Requirements